choyingw/M3-LRN/README.md

 <img src='demo/AF-2.png'>

 **Updates:**
-We prepare to release the codes on Aug due to schedule late.
+The codes are now released https://github.com/choyingw/SynergyNet.
+This repo will be archived due to its older version.